awesome-webextension/webpack-target-webextension/README.md

 The Firefox addons-linter is also [making aggressive errors](https://github.com/mozilla/addons-linter/issues/2498) on dynamic import.
 A workaround is to just replace the `import` with other name.
 Since all the dynamic chunks are loaded in Firefox the `import()` code should never be run.

+In webpack 5, you need to enable `output.environment.dynamicImport` to *true*.

 ## Installation

 yarn